RKelln/5-directions/public/writing/ppf.md

 It was almost 20 years later when the most famous cellular automaton, The Game of Life, helped illustrate the interplay of evolution, life and computation.
 However, cellular automata were poor at modelling neural networks and were considered ore of a toy than serious researcher.

 Genetic algorithms or artificial evolution became a widely recognized optimization method in the 1960s and 1970s.
 It uses a process similar to evolution: create a large number of test subjects that are constructed using a system of composable parts and test them on the problem.
-The subjects are initially constructed randomly, but those that are best at solving the problem are kept, the others discarded, and then mutation or breeding of the survivors creates a new generation of test subjects.
+The subjects are initially constructed randomly, and are terrible at solving the problem.
+Those that are best at solving the problem are kept, the others discarded, and then mutation or breeding of the survivors creates a new generation of test subjects.

 The hyper competition and high mutation rates combined with millions of cycles of evolution allow the initially incapable problem solvers to evolve effective solutions.